embolalia/Embolalia.com/content/english-plural.md

 [too many](https://xkcd.com/927/)).
 This leaves us with no choice but to accept the inevitable rise of the singular "they".

-This, alone, I would consider reason enough to just give up on trying to convey number in our grammar.
-Clearly, to do so for people is just not a thing we'll be able to manage.
-But it barely scratches the surface.
+This, alone, I would consider sufficient evidence that communicating number in English is absurdly complex.
+Clearly, to do so for people is just not a thing we'll even be able to manage at all.
+But this barely scratches the surface.

 Look at "everything".
 Despite meaning multiple things, it's singular because you're referring to each individual thing by itself.
 Sure, you get used to